Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, Musculoskeletal Issues.md

 ## Exercise and Youth

 In general: make it fun, apply ACE IFT, move in three planes of motion, inspire, and change it up.
+Recommended frequency of aerobic activity is seven days per week.

 Understand the child and their interest and motivations; muscle-strengthening (build bone density) activities don't have to be structured, but can instead be incorporated into play and games.